Quick Answer

 You will see people taking photos constantly.

-Photography itself is not suspicious.
+Photography itself is usually not suspicious.

 Where Taking Photos Is Completely Normal